zanata/sync/README.md

 - remove jsf backed beans (controller)
 - use mysql baseline.sql and create index
 - maybe consider use container provided jaxrs?
+- npm WARN deprecated minimatch@2.0.10: Please update to minimatch 3.0.2 or higher to avoid a RegExp DoS issue (used by babel-core)